-The Parish Discernment Committee will further explore your current ministry, your skills, talents, gifts and abilities and your sense of where God is leading you in your life and in your ministry.
+The Regional Discernment Committee will further explore your current ministry, your skills, talents, gifts and abilities and your sense of where God is leading you in your life and in your ministry.
 They will discern with you the traits the Commission on Ministry and Bishop Breidenthal are looking for in ordained leadership: Theologian, entrepreneur, and faith community organizer.

-The discernment of the Parish Discernment Committee, the vestry or mission council of your congregation and your priest are all a part of the process.
+The discernment of the Regional Discernment Committee, the vestry or mission council of your congregation and your priest are all a part of the process.
 As you go through the process of articulating how you believe God is acting in your life they all will play a part in listening, praying and discerning what they hear God saying.
-If you, your Parish Discernment Committee and your priest all believe that God may be calling you to an ordained ministry, and the vestry or mission council also agrees, you will meet with the Commission on Ministry again.
+If you, your Regional Discernment Committee and your priest all believe that God may be calling you to an ordained ministry, and the vestry or mission council also agrees, you will meet with the Commission on Ministry again.
 If the Commission also discerns a call to ordained ministry, they will recommend that the Bishop admit you as a postulant for Holy Orders.
 You will then be invited to engage in theological study and formation for ordination.